What If I Do

-"What If I Do" is a song written by David Malloy, Ed Hill and Mark D. Sanders, and recorded by American country music artist Mindy McCready.
-It was released on October 3, 1997 as the first single from Mindy's gold-selling second album If I Don't Stay the Night.
-The song reached number 26 on the Billboard Hot Country Singles & Tracks chart.
+"What If I Do" is a song by American country music artist Mindy McCready, taken from her second studio album If I Don't Stay the Night (1997).
+Written by David Malloy, Ed Hill and Mark D. Sanders, and produced by Malloy, it was released on September 15, 1997, as the lead single from the album.

 Content

 The song is in the key of D major with a moderate tempo and a vocal range of A3-D5.
 In it, the female narrator questions whether or not to pursue a further relationship with her date.

 Critical reception

 Dan Milliken of the blog Country Universe wrote that "McCready gives a fantastically entertaining performance, speak-singing her lines with a bold campiness that most other gals wouldn’t dare."

-Chart performance
+Charts

-"What If I Do" debuted at number 59 on the U.S. Billboard Hot Country Singles & Tracks for the week of September 20, 1997.
+"What If I Do" peaked at number 26 on the US Hot Country Songs chart.